 Safety - AC vs DC

-In a micro inverter system panels still produce DC power but it is converted to AC immediately, right there on the roof.
-This is important because it is voltage from DC electricity that is more likely to cause arcing when a wire is damaged, which in turn can cause fires.
-It is very important to bear in mind that fire from any solar system is very unlikely, especially if correct installation methods are taken to protect wiring.
+In a micro inverter system panels still produce DC power but it is converted to AC immediately, right on the roof.
+This is important because it is voltage from DC electricity that is more likely to cause arcing when a cable is damaged, which in turn can lead to heating and a potential fire.
+It is very important to bear in mind that fire from any solar system is very unlikely, especially if correct installation methods are taken.

 Micro inverter manufacturers argue that whilst the upfront cost of their technology is higher than string inverters, they are better value over time.
 It stands to reason that if micros allow for greater performance and output of your solar system and are more reliable, then over time they will have a better pay back.
 Whether they do and if so by how much, depends on many factors including; difference in cost to string inverter system, shading and soiling of system, and electricity tariffs.

 AC solar modules (panels with factory attached micros) have some advantages to add-on micros.
 SolarBridge was considered the leader in AC modules but was acquired by the highly regarded solar panel manufacturer SunPower in 2014 and since only limited AC modules are available using the now Sunpower micros.